The people of Israel have built two temples to God in Jerusalem, and both have been destroyed. What does the Bible say about a third temple?

-Significance for us
+Significance of a third temple for us

 While the spiritual temple spoken of by Paul is already being built and a physical temple will exist during the Millennium, it remains to be seen whether the Jews will build another physical temple prior to the return of Jesus Christ.
 In terms of importance, being part of God’s spiritual temple is by far the most important endeavor we can undertake.

 To stay abreast of prophetic trends and God’s expectations of those who are becoming part of His spiritual temple, we encourage you to request your free online subscriptions to Discern magazine and the Life, Hope & Truth Weekly Newsletter.

 It’s your future.
 Make the most of it.

 To learn more about the Middle East, be sure to read the articles in this section on the “Middle East in Bible Prophecy.”